LutziGoz/LutziPersistenceKiller-ToolSet/README.md

 Disclaimer:
 This software is provided “AS IS,” without warranty of any kind, express or implied.
 The author is not liable for any damages, misuse, or consequences arising from use.

+---
+If you find an issue, need a fix, or want to collaborate:
+📧 lutzigoz@lutzigoz.com
+We can work on projects together, test new ideas, or you can send me malware samples to analyze.
+---